Business development teams have become a central part of the sales process.

 BDRs can answer important questions and educate prospects in many different key areas before booking an appointment.
 Those areas include the following:

-- Capabilities: "Can your product alleviate (their pain points) and give me what I need?"
+- Capabilities: "Can your product alleviate (the customer's pain points) and give me what I need?"

 - Customer successes and case studies: “Do you have clients in the (relevant industry) that achieved success with your product?”

-- Plan structures: “What features come with this plan?”
-“Can I add more features to my plan?”
+- Plan structures: “What features come with this product/plan?”
+“Can I add more features to it?”
 “Are there any variations?”

-- Process: “What happens after I purchase this product?”
+- Process: “What happens after I purchase this product/service?”

-- Benefits and features: “What’s the difference between what you and your competitors offer?”
+- Unique value proposition: “What’s the difference between what you and your competitors offer?”
 “What is the point of (specific tool)?”

-Lead management includes reaching out to prospective customers, recording detailed notes in a customer relationship management system (CRM), following up with them, and developing a positive relationship through continuous nurturing.
+Lead management includes reaching out to prospective customers, recording detailed notes in a customer relationship management system (CRM), following up with those leads, and developing a positive relationship through continuous nurturing.

 Business development programs with excellent lead management processes are likely to pass along more qualified leads who close.